 - Dispute Resolution.
 Initiating an adjudication prior to the other party becoming insolvent can mean the difference between securing payment prior to the insolvency and ending up in the queue of unsecured creditors with minimal prospect of a return.
 Obtain advice on dispute resolution options prior to impending insolvency because adjudications cannot be pursued against a company in liquidation/administration.

-How can The Gazette’s data service help mitigate the effects of insolvency in the construction sector?
+Help mitigate the effects of insolvency in the construction sector?

 Insolvency can affect all businesses regardless of turnover.
 But getting insolvency information quickly can help businesses, contractors and project managers take steps to mitigate disruption as soon as possible.